tko79/BeastlyTasks/docs/help.md

                                         END week and (optional) (IMPO:impo) flag --show-cal OPTION                     show calendar with OPTION:next|<year>
-                                        (next 90 days or complete year)
+                                        (next 90 days or complete year) --show-all                            show a complete list of all items

 counters:
   --list-counters FORMAT                list all counters in FORMAT:list|table